Durán to Phillies and twin pitchers dealt on same day. Big names remain as MLB trade deadline looms

 Arizona third baseman Eugenio Suárez, Pittsburgh right-hander Mitch Keller and Cleveland outfielder Steven Kwan were among the potential season-altering additions that teams were pursuing ahead of Thursday's 6 p.m.
 EDT deadline.

-In other moves Wednesday, the New York Yankees added veteran outfielder Austin Slater and the Cincinnati Reds acquired Gold Glove third baseman Ke'Bryan Hayes.
+In other moves Wednesday, the New York Yankees added veteran outfielder Austin Slater, the Cincinnati Reds acquired Gold Glove third baseman Ke'Bryan Hayes and the Chicago Cubs traded for right-handed starter Michael Soroka.

 The 32-year-old Slater gives the Yankees a dependable right-handed batter for the final two months of the season.
 He's hit .236 with five homers and 11 RBIs in 51 games with the White Sox this season and has an .859 OPS against left-handed pitching.